 In the early years, our city was called The Clearing, but in 1845, landowners Francis Pettygrove and Asa Lovejoy flipped a coin to choose an official name.
 Pettygove came from Portland, Maine, and Lovejoy was from Boston, Massachusetts.
 Pettygrove won two out of three tosses, and so our city is Portland.
-This slide show will show you how Portland grew from 1851-1900.

 - Benson Bubblers: These four-bowl drinking fountains are unique to Portland.

 - Pioneer Courthouse Square has been a school, a hotel, and a parking lot but is now considered the city’s “living room.”

 - The Portlandia statue is the second-largest copper repoussé sculpture in the U.S. (The largest is the Statue of Liberty.)